sturdy-barnacle/wp-simply-show-last-edit-date/sturdy-barnacle-last-edit/readme.txt

 == Changelog ==

+= 1.0.2 =
+* Added PHP version requirement (7.4+) and version check
+* Updated minimum WordPress version to 5.2 for better modern compatibility
+* Added proper plugin file headers (Requires PHP, Requires at least)
+* Added uninstall.php for proper cleanup when plugin is deleted
+* Enhanced CSS enqueuing with version parameter for better cache management
+* Improved code documentation with comprehensive DocBlocks
+* Fixed untranslated strings in options page for better i18n support
+* Improved input handling with wp_unslash() for better security
+* Updated array syntax to use array() for better PHP 5.x compatibility
+* Added ABSPATH checks to all include files for enhanced security
+* Improved escaping in admin URLs with esc_url()
+* Enhanced translator comments for better localization

 = 1.0.1 =
 * Added UI option to control position (before/after content)
 * Enhanced input sanitization and validation for improved security